MacCabe History, Family Crest & Coats of Arms

 The surname MacCabe was first found in on the Isle of Arran, where they held a family seat from early times.
 The family name MacCabe first appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the MacCabe family
+Early History of the MacCabe family

 This web page shows only a small excerpt of our MacCabe research.
 Another 92 words (7 lines of text) are included under the topic Early MacCabe History in all our PDF Extended History products and printed products wherever possible.